BaharanKh/GDML/README.md

 - **Flickr**: Network of images shared on Flickr
 - **SBM**: Synthetic network from a Stochastic Block Model
 - **Indian Village**: Survey data from villages in Karnataka, India used for investigating the impact of Self-Help Group participation on financial risk tolerance through outstanding loan

+## Contact
+Seyedeh Baharan Khatami skhatami@ucsd.edu

+## Bibtex
+If you use this work in your research, please cite the following:

+@inproceedings{khatamigraph, title={Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects}, author={Khatami, Seyedeh Baharan and Parikh, Harsh and Chen, Haowei and Roy, Sudeepa and Salimi, Babak}, booktitle={The 28th International Conference on Artificial Intelligence and Statistics} }

 ## License